Kaiofholz/MiniRAG-Hybrid-Retrieval/README.md

 ## Data

 This project uses small sample text passages for retrieval experiments.
-No private, customer, or company data is included.
+No private, customer or company data is included.

 ## How to Run